dinghaoliu/TFA-project/README.md

 This project includes a prototype implementation of TFA.
 The foundation behind TFA lies in the complementary nature of type-based analysis and data-flow analysis when it comes to resolving indirect-call targets.
 By combining the strengths of both analyses, TFA incorporates a co-analysis system that iteratively refines the global call graph.
 This iterative refinement process enables TFA to achieve an optimal indirect call analysis.

+# Supported features
+* Multi-layer type analysis for indirect call resolving in C and C++ programs.
+* Data-flow based indirect call resolving in C and C++ programs.
+* Class hierarchy analysis based virtual call analysis in C++ programs (supporting single and multiple inheritance).
+Note: RTTI info is required to enable this analysis.

 ## How to use TFA